apache/mina-sshd/README.md

 ## SFTP

 Both client-side and server-side SFTP are supported.
-Starting from version 2.0, the SFTP related code is located in the `sshd-sftp`, so you need to add this additional dependency to your maven project:
+Starting from version 2.0, the SFTP related code is located in the `sshd-sftp` artifact, so one needs to add this additional dependency to one's maven project:

 ```xml